 The ‘last year’s unwanted stocking filler re-gift’ Gift

-Okay, so you may not be John from account’s biggest fan and he probably wasn’t your first choice for secret santa but even so, no one deserves a re-gifted present.
+Okay, so you may not be John from account’s biggest fan and he probably wasn’t your first choice for secret Santa but even so, no one deserves a re-gifted present.
 If you don’t want last year’s stocking fillers, we doubt John from accounts will either.
 Take your unwanted pressies to your local charity shop instead and look for something that might help you get into John’s good books.
+This secret Santa idea is not only good for the recipient but also your local community.

 The Embarrassing/inappropriate in-joke Gift